- Money poured in to a waitress after she said she was denied a tip because she's gay

 Mia Frederiksen wrote, "Whatever the motive, it's going to harm people who truly are discriminated against.
 The more this happens, the more the truly maligned will be ignored."

-After Morales' story drew media attention, she and the restaurant received tips from "all over the world," Morales told CNN in November.
+After Morales' story drew media attention, she and the restaurant received tips from "all over the world," Morales told CNN earlier this month.
 She and the restaurant said they planned to donate the money to the Wounded Warrior Project because Morales served in the Marine Corps for two years.

 On the Facebook page, commenter Jeff Barrett wrote, "Wounded Warriors does not deserve to be associated with somebody who would cheapen the plight of both veterans and the LGBT community and slander an innocent family for money."